ThePorgs/Exegol-docs/source/getting-started/install.rst

 .. hint::

    It is strongly advised to install Exegol on a Linux host, especially when planning on using Exegol for internal penetration tests.
-This is because Docker Desktop on Windows and macOS lacks a few features, mainly due to how these operating systems run Docker containers within an internal VM that doesn't share the host's network interfaces.
+This is because Docker Desktop on Windows and macOS lacks a few features, mainly due to how these operating systems run Docker containers within an internal VM that doesn't share the host's network interfaces and USB accessories.

 Once the wrapper is installed, the second step in setting up Exegol on a device is to install at least one Exegol image, either with ``exegol start`` (documentation
 :doc:`here </exegol-wrapper/start>`), or with ``exegol install`` (documentation